malloc0x3cc/project1999-linux/README.md

 Run `launch_titanium.sh` to play.
 (Note that I removed the taskset part because it would make the game run really slow)

 ## Thanks to:
-- Zallarenya for the launch script
+- Zallarenya for the launch script on p99's website

+- eliashow for ideas from his install script